Table access in projects

-If you open a project and only have access to some of the datasets, you may see limited information depending on your access level.
+If you open a project and only have access to some of the datasets, you will see limited information depending on your access level.

 All tables and transforms in your project are derived from one or more source datasets.
 When determining your access level to a particular node, Redivis computes the lowest access level across all source datasets.
 Your ability to interact with project nodes for different access levels is as follows: